XJFlash Module

 No connections – YES (with design changes)

-XJFlash Configuration - No Connections
+XJFlash Configuration - Shared connections

 If your design contains an FPGA but the flash is not connected in any of the configurations described, it may be possible to use spare pins on the FPGA to establish connections to the flash.
 These connections would not be used in the mission mode of the board but would allow you to use XJFlash to perform fast flash programming.
 If your FPGA is already connected to the same address/data bus as the flash then this may not require many extra signals.